IgorMundstein/WinMemoryCleaner/README.md

 - `Always on top` - Pins the window to the top of all your windows.
 - `Auto update` - Keeps the app up to date.
+- `Close after optimization` - Closes the app after optimization.
-- `Minimize to the tray when closed` - Minimize the app to the system tray when clicking the close (X) button.
+- `Close to the notification area` - Minimize the app to the system tray when clicking the close (X) button.
 - `Run on startup` - Runs the app after the system boots up.
 - `Show optimization notifications` - Sends a message to the notification area after optimization.
 - `Start minimized` - The app will start minimized to the system tray.
 Single/Double click on the icon to restore.